-A. Foundations.
-Buildings shall be accented by foundation plantings.
-Foundation plantings may frame doors, anchor corners, or screen undesirable areas.
-Foundation plantings shall allow for five feet of unobstructed movement on the sidewalk.
-Examples of foundation plantings include raised planter boxes, containers, and similar.

-B. Plazas and Courtyards.
-Where provided, consistent with frontage standards, plazas or courtyards shall meet the following standards:

-1. Plazas and courtyards shall be visible and accessible to the public.

-2. Minimum dimensions of plazas and courtyards are 20 feet.
-Courtyards may qualify as common open space per LMC 18C.500.530, Common and Open Space Standards.

-3. Plazas or courtyards shall include one or more element from each category below.
+- 3. Plazas or courtyards shall include one or more element from each category below. - a.

-a.
 Special Paving.
-Scored concrete, stained/colored concrete, concrete pavers, paving inlays, mosaics, or other special paving material.
+Scored concrete, stained/colored concrete, concrete pavers, paving inlays, mosaics, or other special paving material. - b.

-b.
 Landscaping.
 Trees, shrubs, trellises, flowers, or container plants.
-Landscaping shall be consistent with this chapter and Chapter 18A.70 LMC, Article II, Landscaping.
+Landscaping shall be consistent with this chapter and Chapter 18A.70 LMC, Article II, Landscaping. - c.

-c.
 Seating Area.
 Benches or low seating walls.
 Walls or benches shall be a minimum of four feet long.
-Seating shall be provided at a ratio of at least one seat per 60 square feet of plaza area or open space.

-C. Pedestrian Walkways.
-Pedestrian walkways are required as follows:

-1. Street to Building.
-Required between a public right-of-way and building entrances where the building is set back from the street, sidewalk, or parking area.

-2. Parking.
-Required between parking lots and building entrances.

-3. Mid-Block Connections.
-One pedestrian walkway shall be provided between the street and the rear property line, spaced an average of every 200 feet or less of street frontage.

-D. Dimensional Standards.

-1. Pedestrian Walkway Width.

-a.
-Six feet minimum, exclusive of landscaping or site furnishings, except that midblock crossings shall have minimum walkway widths of 12 feet.
+Seating shall be provided at a ratio of at least one seat per 60 square feet of plaza area or open space. - C. Pedestrian Walkways.
+Pedestrian walkways are required as follows: - 1.
+Street to Building.
+Required between a public right-of-way and building entrances where the building is set back from the street, sidewalk, or parking area. - 2.
+Parking.
+Required between parking lots and building entrances. - 3.
+Mid-Block Connections.
+One pedestrian walkway shall be provided between the street and the rear property line, spaced an average of every 200 feet or less of street frontage. - D. Dimensional Standards. - 1.
+Pedestrian Walkways. - a.
+Width.
+Six feet minimum, exclusive of landscaping or site furnishings, except that midblock crossings shall have minimum walkway widths of 12 feet. - b.

-b.
 Lines of Sight.
-Walkways shall be located and designed with clear sight lines for safety.
+Walkways shall be located and designed with clear sight lines for safety. - c.

-c.
 Definition.
-Pedestrian walkways shall be defined through paving, landscaping, furnishings, and lighting.

-2. Design.
-Pedestrian walkways shall be defined using a combination of one or more of the following techniques:
+Pedestrian walkways shall be defined through paving, landscaping, furnishings, and lighting. - 2.
+Design.
+Pedestrian walkways shall be defined using a combination of one or more of the following techniques: - a.

-a.
 Special Paving.
 Scored concrete, stained/colored concrete, concrete pavers, paving inlays, mosaics, or other special paving material.
 Not all portions of the pedestrian walkway are required to be paved; however, a minimum of four feet in width of the pedestrian walkway shall provide an all-weather walking surface.

-b.
+- b.
 Architectural Features.
 Trellises, railing, low seat walls, weather protection, bollards, or other architectural features.
-Chain link fences are not allowed.
+Chain link fences are not allowed. - c.

-c.
 Landscaped Edges.
 A continuous, landscaped area consistent with Type II, Streetscapes, where the pedestrian walkway is from the street to building or mid-block connection, otherwise Type III, Open Space, is required, per Chapter 18A.70 LMC, Article II, Landscaping.
-If the walkway abuts a driveway or driving aisle on both sides, the landscaped edge shall apply to both sides.
+If the walkway abuts a driveway or driving aisle on both sides, the landscaped edge shall apply to both sides. - d.

-d.
 Lighting.
 Pedestrian walkways shall include lighting such as pedestrian lights, bollards, and accent lighting to assist pedestrian navigation and promote a safe and comfortable walking space.